Rational homotopy of complex projective varieties with normal isolated singularities: Multiplicative weight spectral sequence

-The following Lemma gives a Thom-Whitney simple in the category of mixed Hodge diagrams. \begin{lem}[$\S7.11$ of \cite{Na}] Let $\Aa^\bullet$ be a strict cosimplicial mixed Hodge diagram.
-Then the diagram of cdga's given by
+which by Theorem 8.1.15 of \cite{DeHIII}, is again a mixed Hodge complex.
+The following Lemma is a multiplicative analogue of this result and gives a Thom-Whitney simple in the category of mixed Hodge diagrams. \begin{lem}[$\S7.11$ of \cite{Na}] Let $\Aa^\bullet$ be a strict cosimplicial mixed Hodge diagram.
+The diagram of cdga's given by